pictograms.info

 Discussion

-In the ISO 1979/80 test series (Easterby & Graydon 1981) twelve pictogram variants of the referent Arrival were tested.
-No variant tested for comprehension reached an acceptable number of correct responses.
+In the ISO 1979/80 test series (Easterby & Graydon 1981) a selection of eight pictogram variants regarding the referent Arrival were examined using an Appropriateness Ranking Test (Easterby & Graydon 1981 a).
+The three pictogram variants marked A) to C) in the table above were selected for further research and tested for comprehensibility (Easterby & Graydon 1981 b).
+None reached an acceptable percentage of correct responses: applying lenient scoring the variant found in the Symbol Sourcebook by Dreyfuss, marked with A) performed best with 41.3 % of the responses classified as correct, compared to 30.1 % and 20.9 % for the pictograms marked B) and C).
 As the message in these tests was not restricted to flight arrivals, also the assignment to available categories was not perfect.
 Regarding this and the additional fact, that no context information was offered, the results of that study should be interpreted with care.

 The authors of the Symbol Signs study (AIGA, 1993) discuss several issues concerning this referent: